SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_to.rst

   AWS Secret ::= string

-.. note:: The DELIMITER is applicable to the CSV format only.

 .. note:: In Studio, you must write the parameters using lower case letters.
 Using upper case letters generates an error.